How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 Multi-PSP Support

 Shuttle is gateway-agnostic.
 We connect to 40+ PSPs, including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Authorize.Net, GlobalPayments, FreedomPay, FIS, Elavon, Fiserv, and most regional acquirers.
-You can route transactions based on currency, region, business unit, or BPO client — useful for the large enterprise Verint deployments that span multiple acquirers, brands, and geographies.
+You can route transactions based on currency, region, business unit, or BPO client, useful for the large enterprise Verint deployments that span multiple acquirers, brands, and geographies.

 PCI Compliance

-• Card data is captured directly into Shuttle's certified environment, then tokenised before any return to your systems.
+• Card digits are captured directly into Shuttle's certified environment, then tokenised before any return to your systems.
+They are never recorded by Verint, never transcribed, never reach the agent's audio.

 For Verint customers in regulated verticals — financial services, insurance, healthcare, telco, public sector, gaming — Shuttle is built specifically to address the recording-in-PCI-scope problem that's the most common pain point with large Verint deployments.
+Full compliance documentation, including the AOC scope, is in the security docs.

 For Solution Providers and Verint Implementation Partners